rust-lang/book/src/ch09-02-recoverable-errors-with-result.md

 This is a very common way of handling errors: propagate them upward until you're ready to deal with them.
-This pattern is so common in Rust that there is a macro for it, `try!`, and as of Rust 1.XX <!-- We will fill this in once the question mark is released in a stable version; we don't know for sure which version it will be yet /Carol -->, dedicated syntax for it: the question mark operator.
+This pattern is so common in Rust that there is a macro for it, `try!`, and as of Rust 1.14 <!-- 1.14 has not been released as a stable version yet, but that's the version the question mark operator will be released in /Carol -->, dedicated syntax for it: the question mark operator.
 We could have written the code in Listing 9-5 using the `try!` macro, as in Listing 9-6, and it would have the same functionality as the `match`
 expressions: